InterNetX/domainstudio-multiplexer/README.md

 ---

-<p align="center"> A Multiplexing Proxy used for async DomainStudio-Operations.
-It communicates over a single websocket with the DomainStudio and uses each Frontend/Clientconnection to redistribute the Results, so that each client only receives messages that were caused by one of it's own requests.
-The client can send unauthorized messages in Json parsable format as ws-message to the Proxy which will send them to the normal AutoDNS Json API (authorized via the ProxyUser).
-These Results are then fetched from the WS-Gate and transmitted to the client.
+<p align="center"> A Multiplexing-Proxy used for async DomainStudio-Operations.
+It communicates over a single WebSocket with the DomainStudio and uses each frontend/client connection to redistribute the results so that each client only receives messages that were caused by one of its own requests.
+The client can send unauthorized messages in JSON parsable format as ws-message to the proxy which will send them to the normal AutoDNS JSON API (authorized via the ProxyUser).
+These results are then fetched from the WS-Gate and transmitted to the client.
     <br>
 </p>